abcdabcd987/distributed-consensus-simulator/docs/report.rst

 Consensus protocols are the most critical research object of distributed computing.
 A dream consensus protocol will realize a “linearly ordered log” abstraction, which often referred to as *state machine replication* in distributed systems literature.
-Simply speaking, every node maintians a ever-growing ordered log of transactions.
+Simply speaking, every node maintains an ever-growing ordered log of transactions.
 The log should satisfy two
 properties:

 -  | **Consistency**
    | At any time, all honest nodes have consistent logs(For any two
      honest nodes, either their logs are the same, or one log is the prefix of another).
 And each log should be self-consistent.

 -  | **Liveness**
    | If some honest node receives a transaction *tx* as input, or if